basher/parcel-boilerplate-storybook/README.md

 ## Boilerplate setup.

-Using Parcel bundler (instead of Webpack or Gulp) to handle
+Using Parcel bundler (instead of Webpack or Gulp) to manage:

 * ES6+ transpilation.
 * Sass.
 * PostCSS.

-Additionally, configured
+Also configured:

 * IE11 ponyfill for CSS variables.
 * ESLint, Stylelint, Prettier.